 Human rights protections continue to apply during a pandemic.
 Here in the ACT, the Human Rights Act 2004 and the ACT Discrimination Act 1991 provide a framework for how you should be treated in an emergency.
 Under the Human Rights Act, rights can only be limited in a way that is reasonable and justifiable, and public authorities must consider and act compatibly with human rights when making decisions.
 The Discrimination Act prohibits discrimination in certain areas of life, including employment and provision of goods and services, based on protected attributes such as disability, age, or family or carer responsibilities.

-The Commission is monitoring the restrictions imposed as part of the current COVID-19 lockdown.
+The Commission is monitoring the restrictions imposed as part of the COVID-19 lockdown and on-going measures.
 Restrictions on rights should only stay in place for as long as they are necessary, and they should not limit rights more severely than they need to.

 You can also make a complaint to the Commission if you think you have been treated unfavourably because of an attribute protected under the Discrimination Act.

 UPDATE 1 December 2021: Check the ACT Government’s official website for the latest advice regarding face masks.